-Deutsche Post/DHL announces they will cease the manufacturing of their StreetScooter electric vans before the end of this year.
+Deutsche Post/DHL has announced that they will cease the manufacturing of their StreetScooter electric vans before the end of this year.
 The Group’s CEO Frank Appel has given up on finding a buyer for its subsidiary, even though it looked as if a deal with China’s Chery was as good as made.

 + + Kindly see our update below ++